nmarko5/XStats/README.md

-No worries, Nate!
-I can create a basic README for you based on general assumptions about Jupyter Notebooks used for data analysis.
-Once I go through your notebook, I can tailor it more specifically.
-Let me first take a look at the contents of your notebook.
-I'll load and examine it to understand its structure and purpose.

-Based on the notebook content, it looks like your Jupyter Notebook is focused on baseball player performance analysis, specifically looking at their statistical performance over multiple years and categorizing their performance.
-Here’s a draft for your README:

----

 # Baseball Player Performance Analysis

 This Jupyter Notebook analyzes the performance of baseball players over multiple years using statistical data.
 The analysis involves merging datasets from different years and categorizing player performance based on their ranks.